- Down travel limit set too far (door hits floor, reads obstruction)

 Run Full Recalibration

 Many Chamberlain models have a learn or program button for travel calibration.
 Press and hold until the LED flashes.
 The door will travel full open and close cycle to learn the correct limits.
-Consult your model manual for the exact calibration sequence.
+On most Chamberlain models, hold the adjustment button on the side of the motor unit until the travel indicator LED blinks, then run a full cycle.

 Quick Solutions